ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Understanding a Serious Condition That Often Goes Undiagnosed

 Transthyretin cardiac amyloidosis (ATTR-CM) represents one of medicine's most deceptive conditions.
-For years, patients experience subtle symptoms that doctors often attribute to normal aging or common heart problems.
+For years, my patients experience subtle symptoms that other doctors often attribute to normal aging or common heart problems.
 Meanwhile, this progressive disease quietly damages the heart as misfolded proteins accumulate in the heart muscle, creating a cascade of problems that can become life-threatening if left untreated.

 The condition gets its name from transthyretin, a protein your liver produces to transport hormones throughout your body.
 Under normal circumstances, this protein performs its job without issue.
 However, in ATTR cardiac amyloidosis, the transthyretin protein becomes unstable and misfolds, forming abnormal deposits called amyloid fibrils that infiltrate the heart muscle.
 These deposits gradually stiffen and thicken the heart walls, interfering with the heart's ability to fill properly and pump blood effectively.